the impressive accounts of women victims of the self-proclaimed ‘apostle of Jesus Christ’

 “I remember wondering why I was having such a negative physical reaction when what was happening to me was so wonderful.
 But I never consented to have sex with you, nor in a million years would I have, if it weren’t for the brainwashing.” what they put us through,” she said, addressing her “rapist, executioner”, despite the judge warning them not to do that, to talk to him all the time.

 The prosecutors listened with their heads down.
-Defense attorney Alan Jackson intermittently looked at her head on, the judge squinted at the defendant.
+Defense attorney Alan Jackson looked at her head on intermittently, the judge squinted at the defendant.

 She went on to describe the scene in which she lost her virginity at the hands of what she believed to be God on Earth.
 It was violent, she said.

 “There was blood everywhere.
 You and your impostors knew it was a horrible experience for me.
-You made two of you grab me so I wouldn’t run away.
+You made two grab me so I wouldn’t run away.
 Do you think that’s consent?”

 She explained that for years Joaquín García used her as a sex slave and, when not, made her his personal maid.